 You bet we do!
-River Expeditions Gift certificates make a great gift for someone special.
-Gift certificates can be used for Whitewater Rafting vacations on the New and Gauley Rivers.
-You can purchase them by trip or in any denomination you wish.
+River Expeditions Gift Certificates make a great gifts for the adventure lover in your life.
+Gift certificates can be used for Whitewater Rafting Vacations on the New and Gauley Rivers.
+You can purchase them by trip or in any denomination you choose.
 So make somebody happy twice – once when you give it and once when they enjoy the thrills and fun of a Whitewater Adventure in West Virginia.
 Call today 1-800-463-9873 for River Expeditions Gift Certificates and give the gift of adventure!

 River Expeditions Special Events offer some of the best bang for your buck!
 Our Weekday trips are always the best bargain on both the New and Gauley River.
 In addition, River Expeditions runs some mid-week specials that allow almost anyone to enjoy Whitewater Rafting.
 One complimentary trip will be issued for every 15 paid, so the Group Leader can go free OR split the discount among the group – this applies to our regular rates.
 So don’t let the price keep you from the fun; call today to take advantage of our specials and discounts 1-800-463-9873.
 Sign up to receive our E-Newsletter and you’ll be notified of any last minute savings offers exclusively for subscribers.
 Stay connected on our social channels for Flash Sales and Cyber Specials!

 Although being able to swim is helpful, many non-swimmers raft with River Expeditions each year since each guest is given all necessary safety equipment: a Coast Guard approved Type V Life Jacket, Paddle and Helmet.
-Handicapped folks often raft with River Expeditions.
+Folks with physical disabilities are often able raft with River Expeditions.
 We love to share the beauty and excitement of River Expeditions and Southern West Virginia with as many people as possible.
 We do our best to accommodate everyone.
-Just call our Adventure Travel Specialists to help make arrangements for any special needs you may have.
+Just call our Adventure Travel Team to help make arrangements for any special needs you may have.